 - Width specifications of a table (WIDTH) must be in 'TD' and not in Table.
 In addition, you should define the width directly in the TD attribute, not as a CSS style.

 - Avoid using rowspan within tables, work with nested tables.

 - If possible, do not place images with float.
 Especially inline styles with float are completely ignored by Outlook 2007 and 2010.

 - Use the inline style display:block if you want to string images together in your templates (this prevents incorrect blanks in the layout).

 - Don’t use percentages when defining a height, especially with images (this does not apply to responsive designs).

 - Keep link texts short.
 Otherwise the table / column will automatically adapt to the length of the link.

 - Under no circumstances make use of conversion programs that can transform image files into HTML files.
 HTML code generated in this way will lead to display errors in many email clients.

-- If you would like to use your template in the drag & drop editor please make yourself familiar with our template technology.
+- If you want to use your template in the Classic Editor please observe our template technology.

 - Whenever you insert images the source file should always have the optimal resolution.